Amy Page: Awards and recognition

 The Pharmaceutical Society of Australia selected Page as the Australian Pharmacist of the Year award in 2024.
 She received the UWA Vice Chancellor's Early Career Researcher Award in 2022 Page was Australian Young Pharmacist of the Year in 2015.

 She was also recognised by the Australian Pharmacy Council as an Advanced Practice Pharmacist in the Advanced Practice Pharmacist pilot in 2015.

 Recognition

 The Australian Journal of Pharmacy has recognised Page as a leading figure in Australian pharmacy.
 In 2022, the Journal recognised Page as one of the 12 most influential people in pharmacy.
 In 2019, Page was listed as one of the most influential people in pharmacy by the Australian Journal of Pharmacy.
 She had been noted as an "agenda setter" in 2018, and as a "rising star" by the Journal in the previous year.

 Fellowship

 Page was elevated to the status of a Fellow of the Pharmaceutical Society of Australia (in 2015) and Advanced Pharmacy Australia (formerly the Society of Hospital Pharmacists Australia) in 2023.
+In recognition as a strategic leader in education, Page is a Principle Fellow of the Higher Education Academy (PFHEA) with Advance HE.